 So his all time favorite treat, the thing he asks for instead of cupcakes to be sent to school with him on his birthday are these apple muffins.
 I have made them so many times now for him that I pretty much know the recipe by heart.
 They are so moist and so delicious that they should almost be called cupcakes.
 Like apple cupcakes.

-I actually think they are a little bit better than the apple original, but maybe that’s just me telling myself that I’m having a slightly healthier breakfast with my coffee.
+I actually think these zucchini muffins are a little bit better than the apple original, but maybe that’s just me telling myself that I’m having a slightly healthier breakfast with my coffee.

 Apple Carrot Zucchini Muffins

 - 1 teaspoon cinnamon

 - 1 cup shredded zucchini about half a medium zucchini